 Description

 The XB-40 and XB-41 were secret, little-known experimental modifications of the B-17F and B-24D, respectively, into heavily-armed bomber gunships sometimes referred to as “bomber escorters”.
 They were developed during early World War II in response to the lack of a USAAF long-range fighter aircraft able to escort and protect regular B-17 formations making the round trip from Britain deep into Germany.
 Using many formerly-classified documents from his large microfilm collection, William Wolf presents their previously-unpublished history.
-It describes in depth for the first time the politics and development and associated problems of both escort types.
+It describes in depth for the first time the politics and development and associated problems of both escorter types.

 Reviews